Clawest

 After I presented my insights from our user testing feedback, my competitive market analysis, and Baymard UX research articles to my team, and received their feedback, I continued to iterate the Add-to-Cart flow with these 3 main improvements.

-Removed the View Details Modal for Direct Navigation to the Product Details Page
+Removed Modal for Direct Navigation to the Product Details Page Upon Clicking the Item Card

-While the modal provides a fast method to add an item to your cart, it leaves out information like technical details and reviews that some of our test participants valued reading when deciding to purchase from a new company.
+While the modal provides a fast method to add an item to your cart, directing the user straight to the product details page makes it easier for them to read key information, like technical details and reviews, that'd help them decide to purchase the item.

-I also observed that both the quick view modal and the product details page display similar levels of information, deeming only one of them necessary for the flow to work.
+I also observed that both the modal and the product details page display similar information, deeming only one of them necessary for the flow to work.

-Iterated the Quantity Selector's Functionality from a Dropdown to Plus and Minus Buttons
+Switched Quantity Selection from a Dropdown to Plus/Minus Buttons

 All 4 direct competitors I analyzed utilized quantity selectors with plus-and-minus buttons and an in-between input field on their product and cart pages.
 Making this change allows users to alter the quantity with less clicks and scrolling involved.

-My team felt unsure about making this change because they saw no issue with the dropdown initially, but I gained their support after noting that we'd need to gather data to determine the maximum number of items a user could select and how that may elongate the menu when opened.
+My team felt unsure about making this change because they saw no issue with the dropdown initially.
+Once I noted that our time constraints prevented me from determining the maximum number of items a user could select from this menu, and how that may elongate it when opened, then I received their support.

-While the original single-column layout could be appropriate for the small number of items Clawest provides, it didn't account for how unnecessarily long the page became to view the other items.
+While the original single-column layout could be appropriate for the small number of items the client provides, it didn't account for how unnecessarily long the page became to view the other items.

 Introducing the three-column layout, item card redesign, and the filtering features reduced the scrolling length of the page, allowing more items to be viewable at a glance and surface more product information, like available colors and customer ratings.